lamberta/devkit-doc/examples/guide/images/sprite-sheet/readme.md

 ## Using a sprite sheet

 This example demonstrates how to set the source location of the image within an image map.

-This demo uses an image `resources/images/stars.png` which contains nine separate images in a grid.
+It uses an image `resources/images/stars.png` which contains nine separate images in a grid.
+Each of the nine images is displayed in a loop.

-Import the ImageView class.
+First we import the ImageView class.
 ~~~
 import ui.ImageView as ImageView;
 ~~~

-Create a class to display an image from a sprite map.
+Create a class to display an image from a sprite map:

 ~~~
 var SheetView = Class(ImageView, function(supr) {